 Elementary students who live within our transportation boundaries, may apply for yellow busing.
 Bus passes are available through the school office.
-Please check out Boundary Map 2016-2017 for more information.
+Please check out our Boundary Map 18-19 for more information.

 ROLES AND RESPONSIBILITIES

 - Escorting the student on the way to and from the bus, and arriving at the stop five minutes prior to scheduled pick-up time.